Sotrovimab: Legal status

 In May 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) completed its review on the use of sotrovimab for the treatment of COVID-19.
 It concluded that sotrovimab can be used to treat confirmed COVID-19 in adults and adolescents (aged twelve years and above and weighing at least 40 kg) who do not require supplemental oxygen and who are at risk of progressing to severe COVID-19.
-On 16 December 2021, the CHMP recommended authorizing sotrovimab for use in the EU and authorization was granted the next day.
+In December 2021, sotrovimab was authorized for use in the EU.

 In May 2021, the U.S. Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for sotrovimab for the treatment of mild-to-moderate COVID-19 in people aged twelve years and above weighing at least 40 kg with positive results of direct SARS-CoV-2 viral testing and who are at high risk for progression to severe COVID-19, including hospitalization or death.

 In August 2021, sotrovimab was granted provisional approval for the treatment of COVID-19 in Australia.

 In September 2021, sotrovimab was granted special exception authorization in Japan.

 In December 2021, the Medicines and Healthcare products Regulatory Agency (MHRA) in the United Kingdom approved sotrovimab for use in people aged twelve years of age and over who weigh more than 40 kg.

-In March 2022, the FDA withdrew the EUA for sotrovimab in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont, New Jersey, New York, Puerto Rico, the Virgin Islands, Illinois, Indiana, Michigan, Minnesota, Ohio, Wisconsin, Arizona, California, Hawaii, Nevada, American Samoa, Commonwealth of the Northern Mariana Islands, Federated States of Micronesia, Guam, Marshall Islands, Republic of Palau, Alaska, Idaho, Oregon, and Washington due to the high frequency of the Omicron BA.2 sub-variant and data showing that the authorized dose of sotrovimab is unlikely to be effective against that sub-variant.
-In April 2022, the FDA withdrew the EUA for sotrovimab.
+In March 2022, the FDA withdrew the emergency use authorization for sotrovimab in multiple states due to the high frequency of the Omicron BA.2 sub-variant and data showing that the authorized dose of sotrovimab is unlikely to be effective against that sub-variant.
+In April 2022, the FDA withdrew the emergency use authorization for sotrovimab.